Ebazhanov/linkedin-skill-assessments-quizzes/google-cloud-platform/gcp-quiz.md

 - [ ] MySQL and Oracle
 - [ ] Redis and PostgreSQL
 - [x] MySQL and PostgreSQL

-#### Q18.
-You want to try out a machine-learning TensorFlow example notebook with the fewest configuration steps on GCP.
-What do you do?

-- [ ] Create a notebook instance with TPU.
-Upload the notebook to the instance.
-- [x] Create a notebook instance with GPU.
-Upload the notebook to the instance.
-- [ ] Upload the notebook to Google Colaboratory.
-Set the hardware accelerator to use GPU.
-- [ ] Upload the notebook to Google Colaboratory.
-Set the hardware accelerator to use TPU.

 #### Q19.
 You want to quickly test a single Docker container image that will start a stateless HTTP service on GCP.
 Which service do you select to host your container image?